xenushka/caution-website/_posts/2025-09-29-verifiable-compute.md

 Caution is the next generation cloud hosting platform launching in 2026.
 We believe this marks the beginning of a new era of infrastructure: verifiable, open, and resilient by default.

 We’re building Caution in the open.
-If you’d like to use it, contribute, or partner with us, get in touch at **<a href="mailto:info@caution.co?subject=Website%20Inquiry">
+If you’d like to use it, contribute, or partner with us, get in touch at **<a href="mailto:info@caution.co?subject=Website%20Inquiry" title="Contact our team">
 info@caution.co</a>**.